State prosecutors are probing workplace discrimination at the NFL

 "We have serious concerns about the NFL's role in creating an extremely hostile and detrimental work environment," California Attorney General Rob Bonta said in a statement.
 No company is too big or popular to avoid being held responsible for their actions."

+The NFL defended its workplace practices, while saying in a statement that it plans to "fully cooperate with the attorneys general."

-"These allegations are entirely inconsistent with the NFL's values and practices," the league said in a statement to CBS News.
+"These allegations are entirely inconsistent with the NFL's values and practices," the league said.
 "The NFL offices are places where employees of all genders, races and backgrounds thrive.
 We do not tolerate discrimination in any form."

+The NFL has a history of lawsuits and allegations centered on employee discrimination, Bonta and James said, pointing to a 2002 New York Times article that detailed how more than 30 former women who worked for the league said they had faced retaliation after filing workplace grievances.

+State prosecutors in Virginia launched a probe last year into alleged workplace misconduct by executives of the Washington Commanders.
+The NFL also settled a lawsuit in 2018 with a former stylist for its network, Jami Cantor, who alleged sexual harassment and workplace retaliation.

 for more features.